NationalSecurityAgency/skills-docs/docs/dashboard/install-guide/installModes.md

 # Installation Modes

-The Skill Tree dashboard application supports two separate modes of authentication.
+The SkillTree dashboard and service (skills-service) supports two separate modes of authentication.
 The dashboard can be configured for password based authentication, *or*, PKI based authentication.

 - [Password Auth Mode](/dashboard/install-guide/installModes.html#password-auth-mode): Accounts created and managed by SkillTree and/or delegated to OAuth2 authentication provider (ex.
 GitHub, Google, etc..)